Lapratomo24/wordventurist/README.md

 Welcome to the minigame Word Venturist!

-Word Venturist is a simple guess-the-word minigame whereby a user can try and guess a word that is hidden behind the question marks one letter at a time.
+Word Venturist is a simple guess-the-word minigame whereby a user can try and guess a word that is hidden behind each question mark, one letter at a time.

 The creation of this minigame is intended to showcase the application of JavaScript in a real-world context.